Sreelekha0329/EcoReport/README.md

 # EcoReport
 An AI-powered web application for reporting garbage using image detection, GPS location, and automated authority notifications.
-Tagline:  See it.
+See it.
 Report it.
 Clean it. ♻️